Program Assistant: Job Description

 - Assist with planning and coordinating arrangements for on- and off-site meetings

-The ideal candidate would hold a bachelor's degree, preferably in the arts or humanities, or would be a student currently working toward an MA or equivalent.
-Full-time experience in a fast-paced, high-volume office environment and experience with grants administration is preferred but not required.
+The ideal candidate would hold a bachelor's degree, preferably in the humanities or social sciences, or would be a student currently working toward an MA or equivalent.
+One or more years of full-time work experience is required.
+Experience with grants administration preferred.
 Applicants should possess:

-- Proven ability to take direction but also to work with minimal direct supervision and manage multiple projects, while being a committed team player
+- Ability to work with minimal direct supervision and manage multiple projects, while being a committed team player

 - Excellent written and oral communication skills